SoftwarePotential/samples/README.markdown

-This is the master repository for the Software Potential Samples.
+This is the master repository for Samples provided by the Software Potential support team.

-At present, there is just a single sample.
-As more are added, this information will be migrated to the invidual Sample directories.
+There are indivual per-sample walk-throughs in individual Sample directories - this README only covers general topics around configuring and compiling the samples.

 # Documentation